wp-plugins/wcp-openweather/readme.txt

 12. Admin Panel :: Theme Settings

 == Changelog ==

+= 1.1.6 =
+* Added translations to the Albanian and French languages

 = 1.1.5 =
 * Fixed the issue with the error "mysqli::mysqli(): (HY000/2005): Unknown MySQL server host"